kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 #### Business-logic module

-Business logic module will implement business logic in CDI beans, hence we need to add a CDI implementation, which is available in `kumuluzee-cdi-weld` module.
+Business logic module will implement the business logic in CDI beans.
+We need to add a CDI implementation, which is available in the `kumuluzee-cdi-weld` module.
 We will also need JPA entities and DB access logic, defined in our `persistence` module.

 ```xml